orbisgis/h2gis/docs/README.md

 CALL H2GIS_SPATIAL();
 ```

+### Start playing with H2GIS

-When the functions are installed you can open a shapefile by calling the following SQL request:
+When the functions are installed you can open a shapefile by calling the following SQL query:

 ```sql
 CALL FILE_TABLE('/home/user/myshapefile.shp', 'tablename');